davidus-sk/Yaesu-Pi/README.md

 [ Raspberry Pi ] --- RX/TX/GND Pins --- [ Yaesu Tcvr ]
 ```

-Remember Yeasu's native serial output is at TTL levels.
+Remember Yaesu's native serial output is at TTL levels.
 The Yaesu data cable will change this to RS-232 levels.
 Thus if you use this cable, you need to use cheap Serail-to-USB cable.
 Do not connect the Yaesu serial cable directly to Pi's RX/TX pins!